 And, as we are blessed to see, according to this prophecy it is also through the “everlasting covenant” of our Lord that we have been given this same wonderful “good news” of “liberty” and “freedom” to be “ministers of our God!”

 Jesus has ended our affliction and brokenheartedness from sin.
 Jesus has ended our separation from Him.
 Jesus has set us free to be with Him, as ministers to Him, He Who is the Healer of our lives.
 What joy for us to minister to Him, and to stay near the One Who has saved us.

 This is the anointing that “the Spirit of the Lord God” gave Jesus - to free us from sin so we would be free to be with Him, forever, through “an everlasting covenant.”

 This prophecy from Isaiah is completely in harmony with all that we have been looking at recently from the prophecy through David in psalm 110 of Christ our “Lord” and “priest forever” of a “better covenant” (Hebrews 7;22, 8:6).

-Jesus has set us free from sin so we might live intimately in Him, as "priests of the Lord."
-We insure and protect our freedom from sin when we stand as priests and minister to Him.
-Bless your Lord today, in His presence, as His priest, for all He has done for you according to this beautiful and true word from Isaiah.
+Jesus has set us free from sin so that we might live intimately in Him, as “priests of the Lord.”
+We insure and protect our freedom from sin whenever we stand as priests and minister to Him.
+Bless your Lord today, in His presence, as His priest, for all He has done for you according to this beautiful word of truth from Isaiah.
 Hallelujah!